romba050/biolib-c-wasm/README.md

 ```

 ## If you don't have a make file
 Emscripten (https://emscripten.org/index.html) can be used to compile C/C++ to wasm.
-It looks something like this (see makefile in the repository).
+It looks something like this (see makefile in the repository):
 ```
 # build an executable named your_file_name from your_file_name.c
 all: your_file_name.c